UPDATED NOVEMBER 2025

 I did a post on AI tools for authors, but since then, AI has become such a powder keg of controversy.
 I’ve met people who’ve been kicked out of social media groups for mentioning AI.

-On the one hand, I can understand the concerns anti-AI authors have.
-I have a few of my own.
 But on the other hand, AI is here.
-There’s no stopping it any more than there was stopping the development of the car that impacted buggy makers or streaming entertainment that has impacted DVDs, which impacted VHS.
+There’s no stopping it any more than there was stopping the development of streaming entertainment that has video rental stores.

 I want to cover some of the concerns and fears surrounding AI and provide tips, strategies, or coping skills in a changing world.